We offer many ways to pay your SA Water bill. You can choose the one that suits you best.

 If you are experiencing financial pressures due to the impacts of COVID-19, we can support you.
 You may be eligible for our Customer Assist Program, or you can request an extension through our automated phone service where we have increased our automated payment extensions from 14 days to 28 days.

 Our people are here to help, so please contact us.

 For information about the cost of our services, including late payment fees, please visit our Water and Sewerage Prices page.

 Residential customers can login or register for mySAWater where you can view, pay and manage your account easily anytime 24/7.
 This includes accessing last year's bills and payment information needed for services such as tax returns.
 Providing a mobile phone number upon signing up will also allow us to contact you in the event of an unplanned service interruption.

 It's easy to set up direct debit.
 You can choose how much and when you want to pay.

 Pay online, you just need your account number and credit card details.

-Call 1300 650 870 and pay using your credit card.
-If this is your first time paying with us over the phone, make sure you read our terms and conditions.
+Pay using your credit card.
+If this is your first time paying with us over the phone, make sure you read our terms and conditions of payment.

-Your Reference number: Find your number next to the BPAY logo on the front of your bill.
+Reference Number: Located next to BPAY Logo on your bill.